IsraelCohen54/Advanced-proggraming/README.md

 Anomalies detection of flight data parameters.

-Starting with normal flying features, learn them (like threshold, etc), then run a test "fly" and check for anomalies in real-time.
+Starting with normal flying features, learn them (like threshold, etc), then run a dummy flight and check for anomalies in real-time.

 In addition, the project contains communication with the client, with a Command Pattern design pattern, that gives the client those options (it looks like that):